cshikai/bert_finetune_lm/README.md

 ```

 - In the **forward** method, when getting the output, ensure that the inputs to self.bert are the correct set.
-For example, for QA, the required inputs are input_ids, attention_mask, token_type_ids, start_positions, end_positions.
-For BertForPretraining, it is a different set of inputs.
+For example, for [BertForQuestionAnswering](https://huggingface.co/transformers/model_doc/bert.html#bertforquestionanswering), the required inputs are input_ids, attention_mask, token_type_ids, start_positions, end_positions.
+For [BertForPretraining](https://huggingface.co/transformers/model_doc/bert.html#bertforpretraining), it is a different set of inputs.

 ```python
 def forward(self, input_ids, attention_mask, labels, next_sentence_label, start_positions, end_positions, token_type_ids):